This post lists hundreds of free things to do in NYC.

 In the summer, you can cool off in the water, watch free movies outdoors, and see dozens of free concerts like Summerstage.

-And of course, you have the famous Shakespeare in the Park free theater.
+And of course, you have the famous free Shakespeare in the Park performances hosted in Central Park by the Public Theater

 See the full section below on seasonal and monthly free things to do in NYC.